Research

 Faculty Lead(s): Eric Lock, Saonli Basu

-Description: The focus of the journal club is to introduce you to methodological developments and applications of genomics/omics in different scientific domains.
-For the fall 2023 semester we will focus on “omics data integration,” with discussions on general themes and recent research directions.
+Description: The focus of the journal club is to introduce and discuss methodological developments and applications of genomics/omics in different scientific domains.
+For the fall 2024 semester we will focus on “Metagenomics and the microbiome,” with discussions on general themes and recent research directions.
 This journal club is supported by the training grant `Interdisciplinary Biostatistics Training in Genetics and Genomics’ but is open to all students and faculty.
 Visit the Journal Club webpage for more information.

 Faculty Lead(s): Anne Eaton and Xianghua Luo